dmeim/ilovemypretty.com/public/feelings/loved/message.md

-You are loved on your best days and your hardest days—nothing you could ever do would change that.
+You are loved on your best and your hardest days — nothing could ever seperate you from His love.
 Let this feeling soak into every part of you.